vaneenige/uot/README.md

 [![license](https://img.shields.io/npm/l/uot.svg)](https://github.com/vaneenige/uot/blob/master/LICENSE)
 [![dependencies](https://img.shields.io/badge/dependencies-none-ff69b4.svg)](https://github.com/vaneenige/uot/blob/master/package.json)

-Update Over Time (uot) is a **200b** library to provide the easiest way for updating values over time.
+Update Over Time (uot) is a tiny library to provide the easiest way for updating values over time.
 Provide a callback and a duration you're ready to go!

 This utility can be useful for CSS animations, DOM changes, WebGL transitions or anything that can be updated based on a progress value.

->It's basically a setTimeout with progress.
+>It's basically a setTimeout (or setInterval) with progress.

 #### Features: